Table of Contents

 5. Snacks can be a sensory-friendly tool

-Ice cream, cake, and pop are not necessarily a sensory-friendly choice.
-Did you know you can choose sensory-friendly snacks?
+Ice cream, cake, and pop are not necessarily a sensory-friendly food choice.
+Did you know that you can choose sensory-friendly snacks?
 Use fruits and vegetables to create special treats, like some of these fruit and vegetable creations.
 Crunchy fruits and vegetables make your mouth work to chew and swallow them.
 Smoothies sucked through a straw also make mouth muscles work.
 Making muscles move and work has a calming and organizing effect on the nervous system.

 6. Offer calming birthday party activities

 Keep everyone happy and entertained by having different types of activities available and planned.
 Activities involving muscle work that is organized and repetitive is helpful.
 Additionally, activities can be effective that incorprate deep breathing.
 Some ideas for calming birthday party activities are:

 - blowing bubbles

 - each child has to blow on a tissue to try to keep it up in the are

 - animal walks